 Instead, Carey suggested that attorneys should draft AI patents with three distinct types of claims: application, architecture and training.
 An application claim will explain what the invention does and how it does it – describing the inputs for the AI invention, the function of the system, and how the tool is applied to solve a problem.

 A good architecture claim, Carey said, will hit a “sweet spot” by providing a description of architectural components that is neither too broad nor too narrow.
-And a training claim will explain how tools collect data, predict results, and then update model parameters over time.
+Lastly, a training claim will explain how tools collect data, predict results, and then update model parameters over time.

 These sorts of claims address what is unique about AI tools, and also offer multiple ways to describe an inventive concept – potentially increasing enforceability.